 Aviation authority reports 83% decline in flights during lockdown

-Irish Aviation Authority says Ireland is amongst group of worst affected countries
+Irish Aviation Authority says Ireland is among group of worst affected countries

+The IAA said 18,290 flights were handled by air traffic controllers here last month, barely a fifth of the figure recorded in the same month last year.
+Photograph: Niall Carson/PA Wire

 The Irish Aviation Authority (IAA) has reported an 83 per cent drop in flights handled by its air traffic controllers as a result of travel restrictions related to the pandemic.